-So far, I’ve got a whole bunch of sides (including cauliflower mashed potatoes, cabbage slaw, mushroom gravy, roasted brussels sprouts, and some kind of stuffing TBD) and a lentil loaf as our vegan main dish.
+So far, I’ve got a whole bunch of sides (including cauliflower mashed potatoes, cabbage slaw, mushroom gravy, vegan broccoli gratin, and some kind of stuffing TBD) and a lentil loaf as our vegan main dish.

 Desserts are still to be determined, but this layered chocolate pumpkin cheesecake will definitely be on the menu.
 It will satisfy the pumpkin pie lovers in my family (my sister…only her) and the chocolate lovers in the fam (of which there are LOTS).

 Thankfully, it’s super easy to make.
-Even better, it can be made ahead of time, stored in the freezer, and left to defrost in the fridge on Thanksgiving Day.
+Even better, you can make it ahead of time!
+Just store it in the freezer and let it defrost in the fridge on Thanksgiving Day.
 There’s really nothing better than anything you can make ahead for Thanksgiving to reduce the stress in the kitchen that day.

-The crust is made with pecans (but you can sub with your favorite nut if you prefer something else), almond flour, dates, cacao powder, coconut oil, and salt.
-It’s all pulsed in the food processor or blender until it forms a sticky, chocolatey dough – try not to eat it all before it gets pressed into the pan ;)
+We make the crust with pecans, almond flour, dates, cacao powder, coconut oil, and salt.
+It’s all pulsed in the food processor or blender until it forms a sticky, chocolatey dough.
+Do your best not to eat it all before you press it into the pan ;)

-I opted to put the chocolate on the bottom because I prefer the way that looks, but you can do pumpkin on the bottom/chocolate on top, if you prefer :)
+I opted to put the chocolate on the bottom because I prefer the way that looks.
+You can do pumpkin on the bottom/chocolate on top, if you prefer :)

-I recommend topping it off with a BIG dollop of coconut cream and/or a drizzle of chocolate.
-It’s sure to be a hit on Thanksgiving…or let’s be honest, ANY other day of the year :) enjoy!!
+I recommend topping off your slice of Chocolate Pumpkin Cheesecake with a BIG dollop of coconut cream and/or a drizzle of chocolate.
+It’s sure to be a hit on Thanksgiving…or let’s be honest, ANY other day of the year.
+Enjoy!!